-Tracheal collapse is a progressive disease involving the trachea or windpipe most commonly seen in small breed dogs.
+Tracheal collapse is seen most often in small and toy breed dogs.

 The trachea is a relatively rigid tube consisting of rings made out of tough cartilage that resemble the letter C. The rings are not really a complete circle, but are covered with a muscle at the opening of the C called the tracheal membrane.